In the Cloud

 3. On the Settings page, click Web Configuration.

-4. In the CORS Domain field, type your app's URL.
+4. In the CORS Domain field, enter your app's URL.

 5. Click Save.